Written by Chiara Mischke

 3. Watch a Sumo Practice

-From: Watching A Sumo Practice Session At Musashigawa-Beya
+Picture from Watching A Sumo Practice Session At Musashigawa-Beya

 Some of the sumo training facilities in Tokyo allow visitors to watch the sumo wrestlers during their practice sessions.
 The training takes place early in the morning.
 Because it can get very crowded, we recommend arriving as early as possible.